Meet a Maker - The Cunning Craftsman

 I only started traditional signwriting about 12 months ago, my first love is painting and illustrating images rather than the letters.
 That being said, I was asked if I could and if I would paint a narrow boat, of course, I said yes, even though I had never done it.
 I just got the necessary paints and brushes and went to work.
 The approach was so different to painting and I found it so focusing, almost like meditation.
 I kind of love everything about sign writing, from the history, the tools, the locations it takes you and the fact you improve with each one you do.

 What are you working on at the moment?

 There are a couple of Boats up at the Marina (close to where I live) that need signs doing, I’m also doing a small mural at Zifferblats..
 (I was supposed to do this last week but I was ill…errrr) after that I have a couple of unconfirmed gigs with Turtle Bay.
 Apart from that I always try and do as much personal work as I can, paintings, drawings and so on.

-I guess I’d say…don’t try too hard to create a master piece….in fact, never try to do that, just explore what you can do with a peace of charcoal and some paint, and if it’s meant to be, then eventually you’ll be creating pieces of work that satisfy your need to create…. practice and observe.
+Do you have any tips for artists who are just starting out?
+I guess I’d say… don’t try too hard to create a masterpiece….in fact, never try to do that, just explore what you can do with a piece of charcoal and some paint, and if it’s meant to be, then eventually you’ll be creating pieces of work that satisfy your need to create…. practice and observe.

 Where can people see your work?
 To keep up-to-date with stuff I’m doing you can go here: www.thecunningcraftsman.co.uk